Non Toxic Laundry Detergent

 We again have been trained to perceive the product is doing a better job.

-Unfortunately for our body products with SLS are cause for:
+Unfortunately, our body products that contain SLS are cause for:

 • skin irritation,